oapi-codegen/oapi-codegen/README.md

 in the descriptions below, please have a look at it.

-In order to create a Go server to serve this exact schema, you would have to write a lot of boilerplate code to perform all the marshalling and unmarshalling into objects which match the OpenAPI 3.0 definition.
+In order to create a Go server to serve this exact schema, you would have to write a lot of boilerplate code to perform all the marshaling and unmarshaling into objects which match the OpenAPI 3.0 definition.
 The code generator in this directory does a lot of that for you.
 You would run it like so: